What is the Airplane mode in Windows, and 5 ways to turn it On or Off

 What is the Airplane mode on a laptop, tablet or PC with Windows?

 You should turn it on when boarding planes.
 After take-off, you can enable the Wi-Fi or the Bluetooth, if you need to use one or both of them.
 Airplane mode also helps you save power when flying.
-Because some of your device's components are turned off, they are not used and they don't consume any power.
-Therefore, you'll get slightly better battery life.
-This benefit alone also makes this feature useful when you don't board planes but you want to save as much power as possible, and you do not need wireless communications through Bluetooth, WiFi, or mobile connections.
+Because some of your device's components are turned off, they are not used, and they do not consume any energy.
+As a result, you get slightly better battery life.
+This benefit makes this feature useful even when you do not board planes, but you want to save as much power as possible, and you do not need wireless communications through Bluetooth, WiFi, or mobile connections.

-How to turn Airplane mode On or Off from the Action Center in Windows 10
+1. How to turn Airplane mode On or Off from the Action Center in Windows 10

 Another method for turning Airplane mode On or Off in Windows 10 is by using the Networks list.

 Then, click or tap on the Airplane mode button to switch it On or Off, depending on what you want.

-How to turn Airplane mode On or Off from the Settings app in Windows 10
+3. How to turn Airplane mode On or Off from the Settings app in Windows 10

-The third and the longest method of enabling or disabling the Airplane mode in Windows 10 is to use the Settings app.
-There are many ways of opening the Settings app in Windows 10 and you can find them all here: 6 Ways To Open The Settings App In Windows 10.
+The third and the slowest method of enabling or disabling the Airplane mode in Windows 10 is to use the Settings app.
+Open Settings, and go to the Network & Internet section.

 In the left column, you will see an option called Airplane mode.
 Click or tap on it.
 In the Airplane mode section, you find the switch that enables or disables this feature.
-Here, Windows 10 also explains that turning Airplane mode On will "stop all wireless communication”.
+Here, Windows 10 also explains that turning Airplane mode On will "stop all wireless communication."